-All Community Facility development is subject to the terms of this ordinance including the application, approval and Permitting by the Zoning Administrator and the written decision and approval of the Development Review Board, with the exception that, pursuant to 24 V.S.A. § 4413:
+A. All Community Facility development is subject to the terms of this Ordinance including the application, approval and permitting by the Zoning Administrator and the written decision and approval of the Development Review Board, with the exception that, pursuant to 24 VSA § 4413:

-- A. Zoning restrictions may not interfere with the municipality's intended functional Use, and - B. Only those zoning restrictions of the following types may be applied: location, size, height, building bulk, yards, courts, setbacks, density of buildings, off-street parking, loading facilities, traffic, noise, lighting, landscaping and screening.
+1. Zoning restrictions may not interfere with the facility's intended functional use, and 2.
+Only those zoning restrictions of the following types may be applied: location, size, height, building bulk, yards, courts, setbacks, density of buildings, off-street parking, loading facilities, traffic, noise, lighting, landscaping and screening.
 Zoning provisions for other than these types of restrictions may not be applied to municipal projects.

-Community Facility includes all development, including sidewalks, for the following Uses:
+- B. Community Facility includes all development, including sidewalks, for the following Uses: - 1.
+State or Community-owned and operated institutions and facilities.

-- 1) State or Community-owned and operated institutions and facilities. - 2) Public and private schools and other educational institutions certified by the state department of education. - 3) Churches and other places of worship, convents, and parish houses. - 4) Public and private hospitals. - 5) Regional solid waste management facilities for which a notice of intent to construct has been received under 10 V.S.A. § 248.
+2. Public and private schools and other educational institutions certified by the State Department of Education.

+- 3. Churches and other places of worship, convents, and parish houses. - 4.
+Public and private hospitals.

+5. Regional solid waste management facilities for which a notice of intent to construct has been received under 10 VSA § 248.

+6. Emergency Shelter